 13.9.1.2 Double-storey buildings must be fragmented and disaggregated on elevations and not be monolithic.

-13.9.2 Building on stilts:
+13.9.2 Building on stilts and similar foundations:

-Stiltsfor building platforms may not exceed 2,4 meters in height above the base level.
+Stilts, pilings, posts, piers-and- joists, column or similar foundations for building platforms may not exceed 2,4 meters in height above the base level.
 The height of stilts forms part of the total height of the structure.
 Mitigation must be applied to limit visual impacts.

 13.9.3 Coverage and height of structures: